tem-energy/.github/.github/PULL_REQUEST_TEMPLATE.md

 **API Changes:**
 - [ ] I have not made any changes to the API
-- [ ] I have changed the API and have opened PRs to regenerate the API bindings in Portal and CR below.
+- [ ] I have changed the API and opened PRs to regenerate the API bindings in Portal and CR that I will link to below.
 Portal PR:
 Control Room PR: